 If you are about to search on your own, you should check for advertisement for available student apartments either in local, city or student newspapers and magazines.
 Local newspapers usually advertise flats for rent on Wednesday and Saturdays.
 Additionally, the university has also a spot in their campus where they print such advertisements, where also students post their announcements for wanting to share their apartment with other people.
 A different way is posting your ad for requiring an apartment in different portals and in social media groups of the city where you study at – especially Facebook.

 It is advised to use the phrase Studenten-WG and Studentenwohnung when making your search.
 Make sure your search is personalized for the city you are studying at.
-Despite doing a generalized hunt, there exist opportunity to specifically require shared places to live, or to register to receive offers for rent and receive offers.

 During your quest for your private apartment/room to rent you have to understand abbreviations used in ads on the media, so you don’t get confused: where: 2-Zi.-Whg – for an apartment with two rooms, 2 ZKDB – for an apartment with two rooms, hall, bathroom and kitchen, KT – for deposit, + NK – an included cost for water, rubbish disposal, elevator, house cleaning, can also include the costs of heating, gas and electricity, NR – smoking is not allowed and WBS – income support certificate is needed.